tonethar/IGME-330-Master/notes/HW-canvas-life.md

 ![screenshot](_images/HW-canvas-life-1.jpg)

-- above, we can see that a 2D array has been created, and that there is code to loop though this array and randomly place 0's and 1's in it
+- above, we can see that a 2D array has been created, and that there is code to loop though this array and randomly place 0's and 1's in it.

 <hr>